eregansu/eregansu.github.com/CSVImport::rowFlat.md

 ## Return Value

-An indexed array of values read from the file, or `null` if the end of file is reached.
+An indexed array of values read from the file, or <code class="keyword">null</code> if the end of file is reached.